uwaiseibna2/GAP/README.md

 ## Run selected architecture on a range of genes

 This command-line interface (CLI) command executes the `run_associated.R` script.
-It trains neural network architectures with satsifactory CV scores found from previous function on a specified gene list against multi-species genetic data to map binary phenotypes.
-The results are then stored in the designated folder `results`, please create a directory named results under the GAP directory, i.e., `/users/username/downloads/_GAP/results` where the results will be stored after processing.
+It applies NN architecture zero CV error found from previous function on a specified gene list against multi-species genetic data to map binary phenotypes.

 **Command Structure**